 Students make their own travel arrangements to arrive in Buenos Aires by a designated date.
 Specific information will be provided in post-acceptance materials from CIEE.

 Overall GPA 2.75; 5 semesters of college-level Spanish or equivalent; Spanish language course the session prior to study abroad recommended; college-level coursework in Latin American Studies recommended.

 The Program Fee is charged on the U Bill and covers tuition, housing, some meals, group excursions, orientation and other support services, an iNext travel card that provides insurance and other travel benefits, and the UI administrative fee.

-In addition to the CIEE fee quoted in the program catalog, in 2012 the UI administrative fee for a semester was $976 for student's classified resident, $2524 for nonresidents.
+The semester fee Fall 2013 was $16,034 for students that are classified resident, $17,630 for non-residents.
 Additional costs include round-trip airfare, visa fees, books and supplies, some meals and personal expenses.

 Following acceptance, students receive arrival and other information from the Portland office, as well as a Program Handbook with comprehensive student information for Argentina.